Lindor, Ramirez help Indians sweep Royals with 8-4 clincher

 Still, the Royals were clinging to a 3-2 lead in the seventh when Jorge Lopez (1-7) coughed up hits to the only four batters he faced.
 Kevin Plawecki and Bobby Bradley started the inning with singles, and Naquin doubled home Plawecki before Lindor laced a two-run single to give Cleveland the lead.

-Lindor later scored as the Indians proceeded to score six times in the frame.
+Lindor later scored as the Indians proceeded to score six times in the inning.

+“I’ve got no excuse,” Lopez said.
+“I fell behind to the first guy.
+Threw a right-down-the-middle curveball.
+The next guy, tried to look for a ground ball, like I always try to get.
+Unfortunately, I didn’t have it.
+They found the holes and they kept going.”

 The Royals’ meltdown wasted another solid start by Homer Bailey, who allowed two runs and six hits in five-plus innings.
 Bailey still has not lost a game since June 1.

+“It’s not just Lopez,” Royals manager Ned Yost said of his bullpen.
+“They’ll have good outings then a not-good outing.
+We were trying to put it all together in our minds.”

 Plesac faced the minimum through the first two innings, but he appeared to struggle with his grip when a muggy afternoon followed all the rain.
-At one point, manager Terry Francona and a trainer came out with a towel so that Plesac could dry off his hands and arms.
+At one point, Francona and a trainer came out with a towel so that Plesac could dry off his hands and arms.

 It didn’t seem to do much for his ability to throw strikes.